What Are the Best Natural Flea Killers, Treatments & Repellents for Pets?

 Fleas have a number of strategic advantages in this war:

 Masters of Maneuvers – Fleas are tiny, hard-shelled insects with incredible muscle power in their hind legs; they can jump 4-5 feet horizontally (or nearly a foot straight up).
 They're fast.
 They're adaptable.
 And they're hard to kill.

 Effective Recruitment - The female flea typically lays her tiny white eggs in dark, damp places.
-If she lays any eggs on your pet, they will fall off…but they could travel all around the house or yard first.
+If she lays any eggs on your pet, they will fall off, but they could travel all around the house or yard first.
 Within their hiding places, the eggs will hatch in about a week (although they can delay hatching until conditions are ideal) into larvae.
-The larvae then pupate by spinning cocoons, in which they can finish their development in a week, but they can survive in their cocoons for up to 6 months.
+The larvae then pupate by spinning cocoons, in which they can finish their development in a week.
+However, they can survive in their cocoons for up to 6 months.